EmilyAFlener/NN_mental_illness/README.md

 ## Scientific Method

-For this project, I will use the [Brittanica Encyclopedia definition of the scientific method](https://www.britannica.com/science/scientific-method) to organize the exploration in a quasi scientific way.
+For this project, I will use the [Brittanica Encyclopedia definition of the scientific method](https://www.britannica.com/science/scientific-method) to organize my exploration in a quasi scientific way.

 ### Observation